Vicalvi in the Val Di Comino

 The Medieval Castle of Vicalvi

 The castle was repeatedly restructured over the years.
 Evidence of these several phases of construction can still be seen today in the ruins.
 The castle has a large courtyard and still has three walls interspersed with towers, chimneys and has several mullioned windows, some of which have been walled up.
 In the large hall, there is a fireplace and traces of ancient frescoes.
-There is also the remains of a baronial chapel (15th-16th century) which was dedicated to the Immacolate Conception.
+There are also the remains of a baronial chapel (15th-16th century) which was dedicated to the Immaculate Conception.
 It has a fresco of the Madonna Nera and Child.

 The structure is need of restoration.
 Sadly the castle is not generally open to the public, however you can walk around the perimeter.
 You can also see many ruined houses of the ancient abandoned village.

-Photos of the Old Town of Vicalvi
+Photo Tour of the Old Town of Vicalvi

 Piazza Municipo of Vicalvi